paulb00th/galapagos/content/en/tours/free-tours.md

 If you want somewhere with no waves, just continue walking around the north point to a secluded lagoon where it is possible to snorkel and rent kayaks.
 This is the location you are deposited/collected if you choose to access the area via boat from the town’s main harbour.

-##### The Charles Darwin Research Center:
+##### The Charles Darwin Research Centre:
 A 15- to 20-minute walk east of town, set on Av.
 Charles Darwin.
 Open 6am – 6pm.

-More than 200 scientists and volunteers are involved with research and conservation efforts at the center, which is well known for its captive breeding program for giant tortoises.
+More than 200 scientists and volunteers are involved with research and conservation efforts at the centre, which is well known for its captive breeding program for giant tortoises.
 It offers, a baby tortoise house with incubators, a walk through an adult tortoise enclosure, an enclosure containing several land iguanas and explanations concerning efforts to restore their populations on islands.
-Don’t miss the main national park information center with its magnificent whale skeletons and great souvenir shop.
+Don’t miss the main national park information centre with its magnificent whale skeletons and great souvenir shop.
 You may want to consider taking your passport on the first occasion you visit the Darwin and asking that they stamp it for you, this provides a nice memento of your trip.

 Visiting some parts of this site requires payment of a $10 fee per person.